Minimum bottleneck spanning tree: Camerini's algorithm for undirected graphs

 Camerini proposed an algorithm used to obtain a minimum bottleneck spanning tree (MBST) in a given undirected, connected, edge-weighted graph in 1978.
 It half divides edges into two sets.
 The weights of edges in one set are no more than that in the other.
-If a spanning tree exists in subgraph composed solely with edges in smaller edges set, it then computes a MBST in the subgraph, a MBST of the subgraph is exactly a MBST of the original graph.
-If a spanning tree does not exist, it combines each disconnected component into a new super vertex, then computes a MBST in the graph formed by these super vertices and edges in the larger edges set.
-A forest in each disconnected component is part of a MBST in original graph.
+If a spanning tree exists in subgraph composed solely with edges in smaller edges set, it then computes an MBST in the subgraph, an MBST of the subgraph is exactly an MBST of the original graph.
+If a spanning tree does not exist, it combines each disconnected component into a new super vertex, then computes an MBST in the graph formed by these super vertices and edges in the larger edges set.
+A forest in each disconnected component is part of an MBST in original graph.
 Repeat this process until two (super) vertices are left in the graph and a single edge with smallest weight between them is to be added.
-A MBST is found consisting of all the edges found in previous steps.
+An MBST is found consisting of all the edges found in previous steps.